marianoktm/SECPROG-Unisa/README.md

 # SECPROG-Unisa
 Solutions for Nebula and Protostar CTFs for the Secure Programming course of the Master's Degree in Cybersecurity of Unisa.

-This repository aims to provide straightforward and simple explanations on how to solve Nebula and Protostar CTFs shown during the Secure Programming Course of the Master's Degree in Cybersecurity of Unisa.
+This repository aims to provide straightforward and simple EXPLAINATIONS on how to solve Nebula and Protostar CTFs shown during the Secure Programming Course of the Master's Degree in Cybersecurity of Unisa.
+I'm not just leaving a script, I'm explaining what the hell I am doing.

 Beware: I'm really informal here, and I'm not interested in sounding professional.
 If you're sensible to slurs, slangs and shit, just go away and study somewhere else.
 If you are an HR, this is not my CV.
 Take this file as a "friendly yapping about CTFs".